 This course will lead to CCNA Security certification.
 This course will enhance the student's knowledge of securing Cisco routers and switches and their associated networks.
 Acquired skills include installation, troubleshooting and monitoring of network devices in order to maintain integrity, confidentiality and availability of data and devices.
 Develops competency in the technolgies that Cisco uses in its security infrastructure.
-PREREQUISITES: 150-135 - Switching & Wan's - CCNA 3 & 4
+PREREQUISITES: Course 150-135 - Switching & Wan's - CCNA 3 & 4 with a minimum grade of C or TR

-150-126 Network Security Design 3.00
+150-126 Network Security Design

 This course affords the network security specialist the opportunity to design a secure network in a team environment using the skills learned from the prerequisite classes.
 The student must demonstrate the ability to design, plan and execute an infrastructure that represents the services offered by a common business or organization.
 The student will research, design and prepare documents including notes, diagrams, references, and implementation instructions.
-PREREQUISITES: 150-135 - Switching & Wan's - CCNA 3 & 4
+PREREQUISITES: Course 150-135 - Switching & Wan's - CCNA 3 & 4 with a minimum grade of C or TR